wan19990901/CS262_Final/engineering_notebook.md

 ## Goals:

-1. Build a simplified version of HDFS that runs on multiple machines.
+1. Build a simplified version of Hadoop Distributed File System that runs on multiple machines.

 2. Ensure data is quickly re-replicated after failures.

 3. Implement a flat file system with no concept of directories.

-4. Ensure SDFS is a versioned file system with mandatory requirements.
+4. Ensure distributed file system is a versioned file system with mandatory requirements.

 5. Handle all failure scenarios.

 6. Keep design simple and fast.

-## Learnings and Implementation Details:
+## Implementation plan:

 1. Scalability: